gitlabhq/gitlab-runner/docs/executors/docker.md

 1. On your Linux host, install GitLab Runner.
 If you installed GitLab Runner by using your system's package manager, it automatically creates a `gitlab-runner` user.
-1. Sign in as the user that will run GitLab Runner.
+1. Sign in as the user who runs GitLab Runner.
 You must do so in a way that doesn't go around [`pam_systemd`](https://www.freedesktop.org/software/systemd/man/latest/pam_systemd.html).
    You can use SSH with the correct user.
 This ensures you can run `systemctl` as this user.
 1. Make sure that your system fulfills the prerequisites for